-Dore is traditionally thought to be the place where in AD 827 Ecgbert, King of Wessex, met the Northumbrians and accepted their subjection (Hey 1998, 6); the village lies on the boundary between the former Saxon kingdoms of Mercia and Northumbria (until the 20th century the boundary between Yorkshire and Derbyshire).
-A well off middle class suburb developed around the village's historic core from the late 19th century onwards.
+Dore, traditionally thought to be the place where in AD 827 Ecgbert, King of Wessex, met the Northumbrians and accepted their subjection (Hey 1998, 6), has from the late 19th century developed a well off middle class suburb around the area of its ancient historic core.
+The present village lies on the boundary between the former Saxon kingdoms of Mercia and Northumbria (until the 20th century the boundary between Yorkshire and Derbyshire).

 The present village retains the probably ancient street pattern shown on the 1835 Sanderson map.
 The pattern is irregular with little evidence for burgage plots.
-A number of older stone built vernacular cottages and farmsteads dating from the 17th through to the 19th centuries are retained, with the majority being listed.
+A number of older stone built vernacular cottages and farmsteads are retained dating from the 17th through to the 19th centuries, with the majority being listed.
 The 20th century has seen the demolition of some important earlier buildings including the early post-medieval Dore Hall.
-Important institutional buildings include the listed former village school on Savage Lane (dating to 1821), and Christ Church (dating to 1828), which was built near the site of an ancient chapel of ease.
-Later suburban expansion outside the historic core preserves little legibility of the former surrounding field patterns, although some ridge and furrow and relict piecemeal enclosure boundaries are preserved in the recreation ground immediately to the west of the village centre.
+Important institutional buildings include the listed former village school on Savage Lane (dating to 1821), and Christ Church, dating to 1175 and built near the site of an ancient chapel.
+Later suburban expansion outside the historic core preserves little legibility of the former surrounding field patterns, although some ridge and furrow and relict piecemeal enclosure boundaries noted by HEC data are preserved in the recreation ground immediately to the west of the village centre.

 Like Dore, Mosborough and Beighton, Totley lies within the area of historic Derbyshire rather than Yorkshire.
-The urban form of the historic core (a typical medieval linear village with a single main street along the present Hillfoot Road and Totley Hall Road) has little changed from its form on the 1877 OS mapping of Derbyshire.
-Most buildings within this area have survived from this time, with few completely new buildings; most later buildings, (for example 315 -329 Baslow Road, a late Victorian terrace) continue to use vernacular facings and building styles.
+The urban form of the historic core area (a typical medieval linear village with a single main street along the present Hillfoot Road and Totley Hall Road) can be demonstrated to be little changed from its form on the 1877 25 inch OS mapping of Derbyshire.
+Most buildings within this area have survived from this time with few completely new buildings; most later buildings, (for example 315 -329 Baslow Road, a late Victorian terrace) continue to use vernacular facings and building styles.

-The majority of the buildings in this core area date from the 18th and early 19th centuries with much use being made of local building styles, such as the use of sandstone rubble, stone mullions, stone slate roofs and casement windows.
-The oldest building is probably Cannon Hall, which the English Heritage listing text ascribes in part to the late 16th century, with early 17th century additions.
-An adjacent cruck framed barn, with possible medieval origins, is recorded on the SMR.
+The majority of the buildings in this core area date from the 18th and early 17th century with much use of local building styles such as the use of sandstone rubble, stone mullions, stone slate roofs and casement windows.
+The oldest building is probably Cannon Hall, which the English Heritage listing text ascribes in part to the late 16th century with early 17th century additions (English Heritage Listed Building Legal Description).
+An adjacent cruck framed barn is included on SMR (SMR 01425).

-Other important buildings include an early school house (dated 1827, converted to residential use in mid 20th century) and several vernacular farm complexes.
-Also included in this area is the mansion of Totley Hall, originally built in 1623 in local style and enlarged in a similar style in 1883 and 1894 as an industrialist's residence.
-The Hall was re-used in the 20th century as part of Sheffield Technical College and is associated with a Hall Farm to the north.
+Other important buildings include an early school house (dated 1827 converted to residential use in mid 20th century) and several vernacular farm complexes.
+Also included in this area is the mansion Totley Hall originally built in 1623 in local style and enlarged in similar style in 1883 and 1894 as a large industrialist's residence.
+The Hall was re-used in 20th century as part of Sheffield Technical College and is associated with a Hall Farm to the north.

-In plan form the village suggests unplanned nucleation, with little evidence on Sanderson's 1835 map for burgage plots.
-This map does, however, show a clear pattern of strip enclosure around the village, a form often ascribed to the piecemeal enclosure of open fields in the early post-medieval period

-(Taylor 1975, 120-122).
-Sanderson's map also shows a small square to the north of the village, a probable green now fossilised by the plot on which stands Ash Cottage.
+In plan form the village is an unplanned nucleation with little evidence on Sanderson's 1835 map for burgage plots.
+This map does, however, show a clear pattern of strip enclosure around the village, a form often ascribed to the piecemeal enclosure of open field in the early post-medieval period (Taylor 1975, 120-122).
+Sanderson's map shows a small square probable green to the north of the village, probably fossilised by the plot on which now stands Ash Cottage.